Vacuum Solutions for Scientists: Optimizing Pump Sizing for Filtration

 - Gaps at the gasket of a Buchner funnel on a side-arm flask.

-Special Consideration for Manifold Filtration: In multi-sample setups, individual filtrations complete at different times, creating potential leaks (or “break-throughs”) where air enters through an open filter, reducing the pressure differential for remaining samples.
-Installing stopcocks or valves at each manifold position helps prevent this.
-A pump with higher rated pumping speed can further compensate for leakage by restoring the vacuum quickly after isolating “break-through” points.
+In multi-sample filtration setups, where individual filtrations complete at different times, leaks (or “break-throughs”) may occur.
+These occur when air enters through an open filter, reducing the pressure differential for the remaining samples.
+To prevent this:

 Using Pump Curves to Evaluate System Performance